bio-dhave/bio-dhave/README.md

 # Hi there, I'm Dave 👋

 🔭 I'm currently working as a PhD student at University of Rome Tor Vergata, Italy, in the Materials for Health, Environment and Energy program.
-I'm a bioinformatician, working especially in the structural bioinformatic field.
+I'm a bioinformatician, working especially in the Structural Bioinformatics field.

 🧬 It's the central dogma of biology: the structure-function one.
 Well, my work is focused on the simulation of proteins and/or nucleic acids (DNAs,RNAs) to better understand how the structure changes influence the specific function.